consoli-tech/privacy.liftstation.cloud/index.md

 ### Non-User Data
 In addition to the user data listed above, the following data is stored:
-- Names of Wells and Lift Stations
 - Names of water systems that make up your organization
+- Names of Wells and Lift Stations and what water system they belong to
 - Safe drinking water permit number, and which system it applies to
 - Groundwater Withdrawal Permit number, which aquifer it covers, and which wells it covers
 - Routes (a route is a collection of wells and lift stations in driving distance...)